Dynatrace/Dynatrace-AppMon-LDAP-Test-Connection-Monitor-Plugin/README.md

 This plugin tests the connection to LDAP server and mesures the time it takes to connect.
 The reason for that is to monitor if the time is increasing considerably that can cause  a bottleneck in that specific ldap server.

-Find further information in the [dynaTrace community] (apmcommunity.dynatrace.com)
+Find further information in the [dynaTrace community](https://community.dynatrace.com/community/display/DL/LDAP+Test+Connection+Monitor+Plugin)